ttuleyb/Midjourney-Data-Scraper/README.md

 - MongoDB index creator
 - MongoDB append entries

-## How does this cross over to PromptGods?
+## How does this cross over with PromptGods?
 PromptGods is a prompting tool I'm working on.
 I want it to be the be-all end-all prompting tool.
 Check out the [PromptGods repo](https://github.com/ttuleyb/PromptGods) for updated versions of some of the tools like data cleansing.